hotosm/fAIr/docs/architecture/infrastructure.md

     - Manually updated and synced with dev.
     - Model registration in STAC is all manual.

-1. Users work on models in development, versioned as `-dev` with a specific SHA tag too.
+1. Users work on models in development using the `dev` and `dev-inference` images built for the pull request.
-2. Development model image (deps + code) is pushed to GHCR.
+2. Development model images (training and inference) are pushed to GHCR.
 3. On the dev EC2 they run a script to update the **dev** STAC and knative records.
 4. Any changes to the frontend / API are manually synced to